nmningmei/BOLD5000_autoencoder/README.md

 # get the session and run
 n_session = np.unique(re.findall(r'Sess-\d+',picked_data))[0]
 n_run = np.unique(re.findall(r'Run-\d+',picked_data))[0]
 # get the file of the first run of the first session.
 Why?
-Because ICA AROMA takes strutural preprocessed files and structural scans are only processed when the first run of the first session is processed.
+Because ICA AROMA takes the structural files and structural scans are only processed when the first run of the first session is processed.
 run1 = 'Run-1_'
 session1 = 'Sess-1_'
 first_run = os.path.abspath([item for item in glob(os.path.join(data_dir,